La Maison Carré, declarado patrimonio mundial de la Humanidad, en Nîmes, frente al Carré d'Art

 Since then, this jewel of Nîmes tradition has been passed down through generations, perfecting signature recipes like the famous Croquants Villaret—delicate almond biscuits with a hint of lemon and orange blossom that have stood the test of time.

-Marion and Benoît at the Maison Villaret
+Marion and Benoît at Maison Villaret © diegoenfrance.com

 Today, more than two centuries later, Marion and Benoît have taken the reins of this true sanctuary of indulgence.
 With their charm, dedication, and savoir-faire, they not only preserve the secrets of traditional recipes but have also revitalized the business, expanding the boutique and creating a delightful tearoom where Nîmes families gather to enjoy their treats.